Try Our FREE Content Analysis Software and Find Out Where You Stand Against the CompetitionGet started

 Digital publishing gives you the opportunity not just to connect with a larger audience, but to target messages specifically for niches and segmented demographics.
 You can use calls-to-action (CTAs), relevant advertisements, and pop-ups throughout your content to reach certain members of your audience in a personalized way.
 You can also create content based on specific keywords that appeal to your target audience and provide them with the most value in your industry or niche.

-Need help to discover just which of those keywords can bring you the most engagement?
-Sign up for your free content analysis report from CopyPress.
-We show you how your content stacks up against your top three competitors and give you insights about gaps in your content strategy where you can 10x content your audience loves.
+Need help discovering just which of those keywords can bring you the most engagement?
+Get your free content marketing analysis from CopyPress.
+We show you how your content stacks up against competitors and what topic gaps you should be targeting to create and promote 10x content that attracts and converts leads.

 Digital publishing is a cost-effective tool to distribute your organization’s message.
 Materials like paper are expensive, and so are the wages or salaries of the number of people involved in a traditional publishing process.
 Electronic publishing is a cost-effective way to get your information to your followers.
 It doesn’t come with many of the common expenditures that print does, no matter how many people view your content.
 It can save your business money by reducing or eliminating expenses, like printing, shipping, and distribution.